-Sometimes inspiration doesn’t come from those who “have made it” really big in life, with bank accounts reading like phone numbers (if making lots of money is to be really counted as success at all);neither does it come from those who have climbed up the ladder of their careers, probably through not very straight methods.
-But real inspiration might come from the groceries woman who, in spite of having gone to bed at 11.00 pm, wakes up at 2.00 am in the morning, takes a bus to the city market to pick her merchandise and by 5.00 am she is back in the house.
+Inspiration might also not come from those who have scaled to the top of their career ladders, sometimes through questionable methods.
+Real inspiration might, however, come from the groceries woman who, despite having gone to bed at 11.00 pm, wakes up at 2.00 am, takes a bus to the city market to pick her merchandise and by 5.00 am she is back in her house in Mathare.

-Instead of going back to bed for a couple of hours, she starts preparing her children for school and by the time they leave for school, it is time to open her grocery where she has to stay the whole day selling her vegetables; the cycle repeats itself daily.
+Instead of going back to bed for a couple of hours, she starts preparing her children for school.
+By the time they leave for school, it is time to open her grocery where she has to stay the whole day selling her vegetables and fruits.
+The cycle repeats itself daily.
 Never mind that what she makes in a month is barely enough to feed her family, pay rent, school fees and other expenses.

-Think of the “matatu” driver who takes the “mama mboga” to the market at those wee hours of the night!
-The poor guy probably,went to bed past midnight, after ferrying the last bunch of passengers home.
-This means he is deprived of sleep, but the idea of his family going to bed on an empty stomach scares the sleep out of him!
-He must work the whole day, however tough and dangerous it is to drive under a sleep deprived condition.
+Think of the “matatu” driver and conductor, who take the “mama mboga” to the market at those wee hours of the night!
+The poor guys probably went to bed past midnight, after ferrying their last batch of passengers home.
+They are sleep-deprived, but the idea of their families going to bed on empty stomachs scares the sleep out of them!
+They must work the whole day, however tough and dangerous it is to drive under the sleep-deprived condition.

-Think of the relentless spirit of the hawker who has to hawk his/her wares under the scorching sun and sometimes this person has to talk to about 20 prospective buyers without selling even a single item, but he/she doesn’t give up because luck might smile on him/her on the 21st person that he/she will approach.
+Imagine the relentless spirit of the hawkers who have to hawk their wares under the scorching sun.
+Sometimes, a typical Kenyan hawker has to talk to over 20 prospective buyers without selling even a single item but, they never give up because lady luck might smile on them on the 21st person that they will approach.

-Imagine of the small-scale farmers upcountry who rise up very early in the morning and withstand the stinging cold dew of the morning in their small tea farms, as they pluck the leaves.
-After this, they have to spend the rest of the day at the tea-buying centers so as to weigh their products.
-Apart from the unscrupulous clerks weighing their products inaccurately hence stealing directly from them, their tea has to go through so many middlemen and brokers, who get the lion share from the export sales.
-The poor farmer only earns peanuts from his/her product at the end of the month.
+Picture the small-scale farmers upcountry who rise very early in the morning and withstand the stinging cold dew of the morning in their small tea farms, as they pluck the leaves.
+After this, they have to spend the rest of the day at the tea-buying centres to weigh their tea.